madtechy/Wikipedia-Webscraping/README.md

 Wikipedia: https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population

 ## 🧪 Output
-Parsed the table and converted to structured tabular format (DataFrame).
+Parsed the table and converted to structured tabular format (DataFrame), and saved to CSV.